Webinar? An online education based, interactive learning lesson!

 to view Supporting Documents

-*** Important Note: In order to properly view all components of the webinars below, you must have admin rights to your computer (be able to download), the latest version of Java, and run this system check prior to launching on your desktop.
-If you do not have the proper system requirements, admin rights or would prefer to view the webinar in a browser, please load them on Internet Explorer version 7 or earlier.***
+*** Important Note: In order to properly view all components of the live webinars below, you must have admin rights to your computer (be able to download), the latest version of Java, and run this system check prior to launching the webinar.
+A detailed list of software, hardware, and peripheral requirements for TTVN WebMeeting can be found here***

 Imagining the Future through Existing Buildings